mlab-lattice/lattice/README.md

-# kubernetes
+# system
-packages and binaries for interfacing with kubernetes
+packages and binaries for running Lattice systems